RosettaCommons/documentation/development_documentation/test/integration-tests.md

 Presumably you understand your own code well enough to determine their source.
 It is common for unexpected changes to result from accidental dissimilarities between the `new` and `ref` runs - like the two tested branches are based off different versions of `master`.

+An unfortunately common change case is scattered "trajectory changes" - where small early numerical changes led to trajectory differences that ultimately resulted in hugely changed output log files.
+These are usually due to different inlining, differently initialized variables, or something else subtle.
+On very rare occasion it's "just a compiler thing" and not the fault of the developer.
+The community has struggled mightily over the years with unstable integration tests that show pernicious occasional changes.
+If you're uncertain, don't merge!
+Just [[pull request]] and get help from  the experts.

 Trivial changes
 -----------------
 Some changes are trivial - like if you get reports of different file paths that are obviously due to your having generated `ref` in a separate copy of Rosetta.